aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/joining-and-splitting-tables/_index.md

 ﻿---
-title: Joining and Splitting Tables – Aspose.Words for .NET
+title: Joining and Splitting Tables in C#
 articleTitle: Joining and Splitting Tables
 linktitle: Joining and Splitting Tables
 description: "Advanced table manipulations, join and split using Aspose.Words for .Net."